 A modified Pebble Bed core configuration, consisting of Pebble Bed Cells is adopted for LEADIR-PS.
 Pebble Bed Cells are vertical cylindrical cavities located within the graphite moderator/reflector structure.
-The Pebble Bed in each Pebble Bed Cell consists of Fuel Pebbles and Graphite Pebbles.
-The LEADIR-PS100reactor core has three Pebble Bed Cells.
-The LEADIR-PS300 has 9 PBCs.
+The Pebble Bed in each Pebble Bed Cell consists of32.500 Fuel Pebbles.
+The LEADIR-PS30 reactor core hasone Pebble Bed Cells.
+The LEADIR-PS100 has three PBCs, and LEADIR-PS300 has nine PBCs.
 The cylindrical graphite moderator and reflector assembly is surrounded by the cylindrical Reactor Barrel and is supported by the Lower Core Support Structure.
-The graphite moderator and reflector assembly and Reactor Barrel constitute the Reactor Core Assembly.
+The graphite moderator and reflector and Reactor Barrel constitute the Reactor Core Assembly.
 The Reactor Core Assembly is housed within the 208Pb filled Primary Reactor Vessel.
 208Pbhas a relatively low thermal neutron capture cross-section which contributes to excellent fuel utilization.
-The Fuel Pebbles, Graphite Pebbles and moderator/reflector blocks are buoyant in the 208Pb coolant.
+The Fuel Pebblesand moderator/reflector blocks are buoyant in the 208Pb coolant.

-The Primary Reactor Vessel is located within the Secondary Reactor Vessel.
-The annular space between the Primary Reactor Vessel and the Secondary Reactor Vessel is filled with lead enriched in neutron absorbing lead isotopes.
-This lead consists of the 'tails' from the 208Pb isotope separation process plus ordinary lead.
-The lead in the Secondary Reactor Vessel/Primary Reactor Vessel annulus, which is solid during normal operation, provides thermal insulation for the Primary Reactor Vessel, shielding, and sufficient lead inventory to assure that the core remains submerged in lead in the extremely unlikely simultaneous failure of both the Primary Reactor Vessel and Secondary Reactor Vessel structures.
+The Primary Reactor Vessel is centrally located within the Secondary Reactor Vessel.
+The annular space between the Primary Reactor Vessel and the Secondary Reactor Vessel(the Annulus) is filled with lead enriched in neutron absorbing lead isotopes.
+This lead consists of the 'tails' from the 208Pb isotope separation process plus natural lead.
+The lead in the annulus, which is solid during normal operation, provides thermal insulation, shielding, and sufficient lead inventory to assure that the core remains submerged in lead in the extremely unlikely simultaneous failure of both the Primary Reactor Vessel and Secondary Reactor Vessel structures.

-A cylindrical divider within the annulus between the Primary Reactor Vessel and Secondary Reactor Vessel, with openings at the top and bottom, divides the annulus into two annular cylindrical sections.
-If temperatures in the Primary Reactor Vessel increase significantly above normal operating temperature the lead in the annulus melts and circulation is established, up the channel adjacent to the Primary Reactor Vessel and down the channel adjacent to the Reactor Cavity Cooling System which surrounds the Secondary Reactor Vessel, dramatically increasing heat transfer from the Primary Reactor Vessel to the passive Reactor Cavity Cooling System.
+If temperatures in the Primary Reactor Vessel increase significantly above normal operating temperature the lead in the annulus melts and circulation is established, dramatically increasing heat transfer from the Primary Reactor Vessel to the environment.